The generalised scaling function: a systematic study: Introduction

-where ${\cal D}$ is the (symmetrised, traceless) covariant derivative acting in all possible ways on the $L$ bosonic fields ${\cal Z}$.
-The spin of these operators is $s$ and $L$ is the so-called 'twist'.
-Moreover, this sector would be described -- thanks to the AdS/CFT correspondence \cite{MWGKP} -- by string states on the $\text{AdS}_5\times\text{S}^5$ spacetime with $\text{AdS}_5$ and $\text{S}^5$ charges $s$ and $L$, respectively.
-In addition, as far as the one loop is concerned, the Bethe Ansatz problem is equivalent to that of twist operators in QCD \cite{LIP,BDM}; and this partially justifies the great interest in this sector (\ref {sl2op}).
+where ${\cal D}$ is the covariant derivative acting in all the possible ways on the $L$ complex bosonic fields ${\cal Z}$.
+The Lorentz spin of these operators is $s$ and $L$ is the $R$-charge which coincides with the twist (classical dimension minus the spin).
+Moreover, this sector is described -- thanks to the AdS/CFT correspondence \cite{MWGKP} -- by spinning folded closed strings on $\text{AdS}_5\times\text{S}^5$ spacetime with $\text{AdS}_5$ and $\text{S}^5$ angular momenta $s$ and $L$, respectively \cite{GKPII, FT}.
+In addition, as far as the one loop is concerned, the Bethe Ansatz problem is equivalent to that of twist operators in QCD \cite{LIP,BDM}; and this partially justifies the great interest in the sector (\ref {sl2op}).